Multi-View Attention Multiple-Instance Learning Enhanced by LLM Reasoning for Cognitive Distortion Detection: LLM-Based Inference of Cognitive Distortion Instances

 \section{LLM-Based Inference of Cognitive Distortion Instances}

-To infer multiple cognitive distortion instances per utterance, we employed three LLMs—OpenAI GPT-4o \citep{openai2023}, Google Gemini 2.0 Flash \citep{deepmind2024}, and Anthropic Claude 3.7 Sonnet \citep{anthropic2025}.
-Each model independently processed the same utterance, using the pre-extracted ELB components as input to infer cognitive distortions.
-Each LLM produced a set of instances, consisting of a predicted distortion type, a corresponding text segment, and an LLM-assigned salience score, as illustrated in Figure~\ref{figure2}.

-Due to semantic ambiguity, a single sentence could map to multiple distortion types, either simultaneously or through varying interpretations.
-To evaluate the contribution of ELB information, we also performed inference using only the original utterances.
+To infer multiple cognitive distortion instances per utterance, we employ three LLMs—OpenAI GPT-4o \citep{openai2023}, Google Gemini 2.0 Flash \citep{deepmind2024}, and Anthropic Claude 3.7 Sonnet \citep{anthropic2025}.
+Each model independently processes the same utterance, using the pre-extracted ELB components as input to infer cognitive distortions.
+Each LLM infers a set of instances consisting of a predicted distortion type, a corresponding text segment, and an LLM-assigned salience score, as illustrated in Figure~\ref{figure2}.
+Due to semantic ambiguity, a single sentence can map to multiple distortion types, either simultaneously or through varying interpretations.
+To evaluate the contribution of ELB information, we also perform inference using only the original utterances.
+The LLM hyperparameters are listed in Table~\ref{table11} in Appendix~\ref{AppendixB}, and the prompt templates are presented in Tables~\ref{table18} and~\ref{table19} in Appendix~\ref{AppendixF}.